rpuch/rpuch.github.io/_posts/2020-09-23-compiling-netty-enabled-application-with-dns-support-to-native-image-in-2020.md

 It just creates a event loop group and a DNS resolver group (this is what a client like Redisson would do at initialization).

-The corresponding dependendies in the `pom.xml`:
+The corresponding dependencies in the `pom.xml`:

 ```xml
 <properties>